wavefrontHQ/wavefront-operator-for-kubernetes/README.md

    ```
    See [Logs Overview (Beta)](https://docs.wavefront.com/logging_overview.html) for an overview and some links to more doc about the logging beta.

+   See [Bring Your Own Logs Shipper](#bring-your-own-logs-shipper) for an overview of how to use the operator with your own logs shipper.

 5. Deploy the Wavefront Collector and Proxy with your configuration
    ```
    kubectl apply -f <path_to_your_wavefront.yaml>